tc39/proposal-first-class-protocols/README.md

 ### minimal implementations

-Minimal implementations can be expressed using interface inheritance.
+Minimal implementations can be expressed using protocol inheritance.

 ```js
 // Applicative elided